OpenFreeEnergy/openfe/docs/guide/introduction.rst

 (e.g., SLURM) that wraps that command.
 You can do this for all JSON files from the network planning command with something like this:

 ..
 TODO Link to example here.
+I think this is waiting on the CLI example being merged into example notebooks?

-Finally, to gather the results of that, use the ref:`cli_gather`:
+Finally, to gather the results of that, assuming all results (and only results) are in the `results/` direcory, use the :ref:`cli_gather`:

-..
-TODO: update command here

 .. code:: bash

-    $ openfe gather -o
+    $ openfe gather ./results/ -o final_results.tsv

 This will output a tab-separated file with the ligand pair, the estimated :math:`\Delta G` and the uncertainty in that estimate.